powsybl/powsybl-open-rao/docs/README.md

 [.readthedocs.yml](./.readthedocs.yml).
 This platform presents many advantages, thanks to its workflow of automatic branch/tag building & publication:
 - Multiple versions are activated: you can browse different versions of the documentation for different releases of OpenRAO
-- Pull requests are built automatically and the built status is reported in the PR's checks (["Build documentation" workflow](../.github/workflows/build_doc.yml)).
+- Pull requests are built automatically and the build status is reported in the PR's checks (["Build documentation" workflow](../.github/workflows/build_doc.yml)).
   Reviewers have access to the resulting documentation preview in order to make reviewing it easier.

 HTML content of the website is built automatically from source files written in [Markdown](https://fr.wikipedia.org/wiki/Markdown),